rustic0la/rustic0la/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on CodeSquad - LeetCode clone with markdown editor
+- 🔭 I’m currently working on LeetCode clone with markdown editor
-- 🌱 I’m currently learning python & web3
+- 🌱 I’m keen on learning python & web3
 - ⚡  I study philosophy